Redundancy insurance

 How much is redundancy insurance?

-- Cover level – the higher the percentage of your salary you want to insure, the more expensive your premiums will be.
+- Cover level – the higher the percentage of your salary you want to insure, and the higher your salary, the more expensive your premiums will be.

-- Benefit period – you choose how long you want payments to last – this could be for 12, 18 or 24 months.
+- Benefit period – you choose how long you want payments to last.
+This is typically 12 months but could be as much as 18 or 24 months.
 The longer the cover period, the more expensive your cover will be.

 What do I need to get a quote?